LimePoint/opschain/docs/getting_started/README.md

 The OpsChain CLI allows you to interact with the OpsChain API server and is required to run the examples in this guide.
 If you followed the OpsChain server [installation guide](../operations/installation.md) then you can skip this section as it has already covered these steps.

-The latest version of the CLI can be downloaded from the [`opschain-trial` repository](https://github.com/LimePoint/opschain-trial/releases).
+The latest version of the CLI can be downloaded from the [`opschain` repository](https://github.com/LimePoint/opschain/releases).

 Download the release for your platform.
 Once downloaded, we suggest renaming the binary to `opschain` (e.g. `mv opschain-* opschain`), and it will need to be made executable if using Linux, macOS, or WSL - e.g. `chmod +x opschain`.